lgrammer/annexcss/README.md

 }
 ```

-We focus on webkit but autoprefixer can assist you if you need to expand cross-compatibility.
+In regards to browser compatibility AnnexCSS puts focus on webkit.
+Autoprefixer can assist you if you need to expand cross-compatibility.
 Classes typically look like this:

 ```CSS
 @-webkit-keyframes fadeIn {